samrat/jopbox/README.md

-*j*opbox
+jopbox
 ========

-Jopbox is a Clojure library for working with the Dropbox API
+*j*opbox is a Clojure library for working with the Dropbox API.

 ## Usage

-**You probably don't want to use this right now.**
+**NOTE: You probably don't want to use this right now.**

     (use 'jopbox.client)